sandworm-hq/docs/audit/how-it-works.md

 - OSI-approved
 - non-deprecated

-You can also define a custom [license policy](./license-policies.md) by specifying allowed licenses vs. licenses or categories that should trigger audit issues.

 {% hint style="info" %}
 If possible, aim to use OSI-approved licenses.
 The goal of the OSI License Review Process is to ensure that licenses and software labeled as “open source” conform to existing community norms and expectations.
 Read more about the [license review process](https://opensource.org/approval/).
 {% endhint %}

+By default, Sandworm also issues:
+- high severity issues for network protective and strongly protective licenses;
+- moderate severity issues for weakly protective licenses.

+You can also define a custom [license policy](./license-policies.md) for your app by specifying allowed licenses vs. licenses or categories that should trigger audit issues.

 {% hint style="warning" %}
 When identifying a package's license, Sandworm currently only looks at the `license` field in the manifest file.
 Reading package `LICENSE` files is on the roadmap.